GoogleCloudPlatform/terraform-google-secured-data-warehouse/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
 labels: enhancement
-about: For when something (a resource, field, etc.) is missing, and should be added.
+about: For when something (a module, resource, field, etc.) is missing, and should be added.

 ---